worktheclock/replit.github.io/pro/intro.md

 ## 2. Collaborate
- - *Threads* allow you to have asynrchonous conversations across all repls so that feedback and conversations are never lost.
+ - *Threads* allow you to have asynchronous conversations across all repls so that feedback and conversations are never lost.
 You can highlight specific lines of code or writing, and assign a comment.

    <img src="https://blog.repl.it/images/threads/annotations.gif?" alt="Our existing annotations feature"/>